UdjinM6/dash_unforked/doc/descriptors.md

   - Instead of a `'`, the suffix `h` can be used to denote hardened derivation.

 `ADDR` expressions are any type of supported address:
-- P2PKH addresses (base58, of the form `1...`).
+- P2PKH addresses (base58, of the form `X...`).
 Note that P2PKH addresses in descriptors cannot be used for P2PK outputs (use the `pk` function instead).
-- P2SH addresses (base58, of the form `3...`, defined in [BIP 13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki)).
+- P2SH addresses (base58, of the form `7...`, defined in [BIP 13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki)).
-- Segwit addresses (bech32, of the form `bc1...`, defined in [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)).

 ## Explanation

 ### Single-key scripts

-Many single-key constructions are used in practice, generally including P2PK, P2PKH, P2WPKH, and P2SH-P2WPKH.
-Many more combinations are imaginable, though they may not be optimal: P2SH-P2PK, P2SH-P2PKH, P2WSH-P2PK, P2WSH-P2PKH, P2SH-P2WSH-P2PK, P2SH-P2WSH-P2PKH.
+Many single-key constructions are used in practice, generally including P2PK and P2PKH.
+More combinations are imaginable, though they may not be optimal: P2SH-P2PK and P2SH-P2PKH.

 To describe these, we model these as functions.
-The functions `pk` (P2PK), `pkh` (P2PKH) and `wpkh` (P2WPKH) take as input a public key in hexadecimal notation (which will be extended later), and return the corresponding *scriptPubKey*.
-The functions `sh` (P2SH) and `wsh` (P2WSH) take as input a script, and return the script describing P2SH and P2WSH outputs with the input as embedded script.
-The names of the functions do not contain "p2" for brevity.
+The functions `pk` (P2PK) and `pkh` (P2PKH) take as input a public key in hexadecimal notation (which will be extended later), and return the corresponding *scriptPubKey*.
+The `sh` (P2SH) function takes as input a script, and returns the script describing P2SH outputs with the input as embedded script.
+The name of the function does not contain "p2" for brevity.

 ### Multisig